 On Friday, April 16, 2010 I received a bill from Apria for $214.00.
 No explanation, just demanding payment.
 Why would I rent a CPAP machine for $107.00 for month that can be purchased on the internet for as low as $289.00?
 Threatening to take a CPAP away from someone who has Sleep Apnea is endangering my life.
 Are they serious?

 There is no document that I signed, nor have I received anything in the mail from Apria which specifies terms for a rental machine.
 I would never have agreed to such nonsense.
 I feel they are attempting to bully me into paying for a machine because they did not properly bill my insurance company.
 I changed insurance in 2010 and have a deductible that would not have been the case if they had handled my order in a competent manner to begin with.

-Just want people to really checkout other peoples experiences before signing up with Apria.
+Just want people to really check out other people's experiences before signing up with Apria.
 We had all kinds of problems with late deliveries, delivery of wrong product, and billing the insurance company for products we hadn't used in months.
 We also had billing problems which I thought we had resolved.
 I spoke with a representative and we agreed they owed me a small amount and about a month later I received a check with a stub stating I had overpaid.

 A month later they turn our account over for collection for $27.
 This after their own representative told me they do not refund amounts less than $25 to patients unless the patient requests it.
 What an outfit!
 I don't think the left hand knows what the right hand is doing.